Elijah Moore Player Prop Bets for NFL Week 13 | New York vs. Philadelphia 12/5/2021

 Season Stats

+- Moore has amassed 461 yards (on 37 catches) and four touchdowns.
+He has been targeted 65 times, and is averaging 41.9 yards per game.

+- So far this season, 15.3% of the 424 passes thrown by his team have gone Moore's way.

-- With five targets in the red zone this season, Moore has been on the receiving end of 11.4% of his team's 44 red zone pass attempts.
+- Moore (five red zone targets) has been the recipient of 11.4% of his team's 44 red zone pass attempts.

-- The Jets have run 63.6% passing plays and 36.4% rushing plays this season.
-They rank 27th in the NFL in scoring.
+- The Jets, who rank 27th in the NFL in points scored, have attempted a pass 63.6% of the time while running the football 36.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Moore's matchup with the Eagles.